|

 Step 2: Illuminate the Ears

-my last few lamps I have added smaller bulbs to illuminate the ears as well
+I think it's very important to add smaller bulbs to illuminate the ears as well

 Begin